Keksuccino/docs_fancymenu/share-layouts.md

 # Exporting and Importing

-Sharing setups with others is nothing more than sharing a config folder.
+You simply need to export/import FancyMenu's config folder, that's all.

+## Exporting

+1. Navigate to the root directory of the Minecraft instance you made your layouts in.
+2. Open the `config` folder of the Minecraft instance.
+3. Copy the `fancymenu` folder of the `config` folder to your desktop or somewhere else.
-All you need to do is giving the `/config/fancymenu/` folder from your Minecraft instance to the person you want to share your setup with.
-The other person then needs to move that folder to their own `/config/` folder in their own Minecraft instance.
+4. Send this folder to the person you want to share your setup with.

-That's it.
-Nothing more you need to do.
+## Importing

+It is recommended to use a **FRESH** installation of FancyMenu without any layouts.

+1. Download a setup from somwhere and find the `fancymenu` config folder in the setup.
+1. Navigate to the `config` folder of your Minecraft instance.
+2. If there is already a `fancymenu` folder in the `config` folder, **delete** the existing `fancymenu` folder.
+3. Copy the `fancymenu` folder from **step 1** to the `config` folder of your Minecraft instance.
+4. Restart your game and enjoy your new fancy menus!

-But please keep in mind that old legacy setups made in FancyMenu v2 (even if converted to v3) allowed you to store layout assets outside of FancyMenu's `/config/fancymenu/assets/` folder, so in that case you need to make sure you also share all other folders that contain resources/assets used in FancyMenu.
+> Please keep in mind that old legacy setups made in FancyMenu v2 (even if converted to v3) allowed you to store layout assets outside FancyMenu's `/config/fancymenu/assets/` folder, so in that case you need to make sure you also include all of your assets in the modpack.
+{.is-warning}